 The Berean Call has always operated on the belief that God will provide as we seek His face, so we do not make appeals for financial help.
 Although the ministry operates primarily on donations, these are freewill and not solicited.
 TBC has seen God “do exceeding abundantly above” all that was asked or thought.

-Dave and Tom have continued to supply the articles and answers to questions in the newsletter itself, and they have also written and produced books and videos through the years.
-The materials carried by TBC are thought provoking and regarded controversial by some and are therefore not offered by many Christian bookstores.
-For nearly ten years, the weekly radio program, Search the Scriptures Daily , was broadcast on more than 300 stations as well as the internet.
-Though no longer in production, STSD is re-broadcast on many stations and is always available on TBC's website.
+For nearly ten years, the weekly radio program, Search the Scriptures Daily , was broadcast on more than 300 stations as well as the Internet.
+Though no longer in production, STSD is re-broadcast on many stations and is archived on TBC’s website.
+In 2013, TBC began producing STS 24/7 , an interview program featuring T. A. McMahon in discussion with a variety of guests.